decentraland/adr/content/ADR-164-quests.poc.md

 - Users should have a UI where to see the current quests (in progress) and the status.
 - Users should be able to cancel/drop a quest.
-- Users should be able to discover quests in World.
+- Users should be able to discover public quests in World.
 (NPC Givers)

 This UI may be developed using SDK and defining reusable UI components so every Explorer implementation should not implement custom UIs.